Single Cell Genomics Across Lifespans

 Deep convolutional neural networks for dNA sequence analysis

 Convolutional neural networks (CNNs) are a powerful machine learning tool for learning representations of DNA sequences that model functional activity.
 I developed a package called Basset, where I demonstrated CNNs are far more accurate than previous motif or k-mer based approaches for predicting cell type-specific DNaseI hypersensitivity (Kelley et al. 2016).
-Moving forward, I believe CNNs will be important first-level components of models for gene regulation.
+Subsequently, I developed a modified framework called Basenji, where I extended CNN predictions to very long sequences to better consider distal interactions between regulatory elements (Kelley et al. 2018).

 Transposable element influence on regulatory evolution